diagrid-labs/dapr-workflow-demos/README.md

 A --> C
 ```

-The Checkout Workflow sample is a workflow that processes an order.
+The CheckoutWorkflowSample app contains workflow that processes an order.
 The workflow takes an `OrderItem` as input and returns a `CheckoutResult` as output.
-The workflow uses these activities:
+The `CheckoutWorkflow` workflow uses these activities:

 - `NotifyActivity`: Notifies the customer of the progress of the order.
 - `CheckInventoryActivity`: Checks if the inventory is sufficient.